srfn8kd/sectigo-auto-ssl-cert-renewal/README.md

 LICENSE / WARRANTY
 ===============================================================================
 This automation is provided as-is with no warranty.
 Validate outputs and test in a non-production environment before widespread deployment.
+No support is offered.